bavanya/Software_fault_prediction/Deep_learning_regression/README.md

-Majority voting ensemble is built in the script_ensemble.py file.
+In the script_ensemble.py file:
+Entire implementation for the 2nd idea is present.

-Next step would be to experiment with stacked ensemble.
+Majority voting ensemble is built, Next step would be to experiment with stacked ensemble.